Menas (freedman)

-Menas, also known as Menodorus (died 35 BC), served under Sextus Pompey during the 1st Century BC Roman civil wars.
+Menas, also known as Menodorus (Μηνόδωρος) (died 35 BC), served under Sextus Pompey during the 1st Century BC Roman civil wars.

 Menas was a freedman of Pompey the Great and when Pompey's son, Sextus, set himself up as ruler of Sicily in the late 40s BC, Menas became one of his naval leaders.
 He captured Sardinia in 40 BC for Sextus, driving out Octavian's governor Marcus Lurius.

 The biographer Plutarch relates how during a banquet aboard Sextus Pompey's flagship at the time of the Pact of Misenum (39 BC) with the triumvirs Octavian, Mark Antony and Lepidus aboard, Menas suggested to Sextus Pompey: